rk3142/fern-production/README.md

 Runs cucumber for BDD.
 Note: BDD will not function as expected due to firebase authentication.
 The results have been displayed below.

 # Backend Deployment
-Pre-requisite: Ruby v2.6.6 or v2.6.8 should be installed in the system
+Pre-requisite: Ruby v2.6.6 or v2.6.8  and SQLLite should be installed in the system
 * Setting up your DEVELOPMENT environment
 1. Install Bundle
 `gem install bundle`